bahaipedia/huququlator/README.md

-An experimental Huququllah calculator.
+A Huququllah calculator, still in the process of being created.
+Available here: https://huququlator.com/

 It's primary functions are categorizing expenses as necessary or unnecessary.

 Roadmap:
 - Tracking of changes in assets over time